JuliaDocs/DocumenterInterLinks.jl/docs/src/syntax.md

 When no `project` is given in the `@extref` specification, all projects declared in the [`InterLinks`](@ref) object may have to be searched for a matching item.
 The projects are searched in order, so the ordering in the definition of [`InterLinks`](@ref) matters.

-However, `DocumenterInterLinks` implements a short-circuit mechanism to avoid having to specify the `project` when linking to code objects in most cases: If `name` is enclosed in backticks, and starts with the name of a `project` followed by a period, then that project is searched first.
+However, `DocumenterInterLinks` implements a short-circuit mechanism to avoid having to specify the `project` when linking to code objects in most cases: If `name` starts with the name of a `project` followed by a period, then that project is searched first.

 For example, in order to link to [`Documenter.makedocs`](@extref), we can use